 Lifestyle and Dietary Choices

-Many people also know that certain lifestyle and dietary choices may increase or decrease the occurrence and severity of acne outbreaks.
+Many people also know that certain lifestyle and dietary choices may affect the occurrence and severity of acne outbreaks.
 While there are a whole host of foods that are better or worse for acne, the number one goal is to reduce your sugar intake.
 High-sugar foods stimulate insulin production which then triggers androgen hormones and increased sebum oil production.
 Keep in mind that it’s not necessarily the total amount of sugar that you consume, so much as your body’s ability to regulate the sugar levels in your blood.
 Everybody is different and a low-sugar diet may not prevent acne on its own.

 The Role of Bacterial Infections in Acne Outbreaks